DaToo-J/DaToo-J.GitHub.io/index.md

   nav: "main"
 ---

 > This website is mainly for storing my notes when solving data structure and algorithm problems in LeetCode.
+If you have some questions, please feel free to ask me or give some advise to me. :D

 # Basic